Russia's ruble is the strongest currency in the world this year

 "It's an unusual situation," said Jeffrey Frankel, professor of capital formation and growth at the Harvard Kennedy School.

 Normally, a country facing international sanctions and a major military conflict would see investors fleeing and a steady outflow of capital, causing its currency to drop.
-But Russia's unusually aggressive measures to keep money from leaving the country — as well as the effectiveness of Western sanctions — are working to create demand for rubles, effectively pushing up its value.
+But Russia's unusually aggressive measures to keep money from leaving the country, in combination with the forcefulness of Western sanctions, are working to create demand for rubles and pushing up its value.

 Why the ruble recovered